tony-coder-18/portfolio-website/index.md

       - type: feature
         title: Online Store Management
         subtitle: 'Product updates, inventory and pricing.'
-        content: >-
+        content: >
           Managing an online business is a full-time job.
-I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
+I will make sure your products look great, sound great, and sell more on your Shopify store.
         actions:
           - type: action
             label: Learn More